Midlife is the name of a 1966 Mustang GT Fastback.

 Midlife's feedbag (mpg record) (updated 06/02/02)

-Pictures prior to bodyshop...the good, bad, and ugly.
+Pictures prior to bodyshop...the good, bad,

 First week at the Bodyshop.